 Anna and the company invests alongside their investors.
 Her team finds the deals, sources the deals, and lines them up for purchase.
 Then, the properties are co-purchased through a syndication, and Grocapitus manages the project.
 This makes Anna the asset manager who works closely with property managers at each building to execute the business plan associated with that deal.

 These investment properties are spread throughout the United States, which means they’re working with property managers in different states and cities.
 Anna isn’t a property manager herself, but as the asset manager of these buildings, she’s been able to experience a lot of different property management styles.
-It’s given her a unique insight into how the industry works and what’s required to succeed, and it’s why we turned to her for advice on guiding owners and investors through delinquency and economic uncertainty.
+It’s given her a unique insight into how the industry works and what’s required to succeed, and it’s why we turned to her for advice on guiding rental property owners and investors through delinquency and economic uncertainty.

-Asset Management and Property Management
+Asset Management vs. Property Management

 As an asset manager, Anna is concerned with her investors and the residents living inside her units.
 The property managers she works with are her boots on the ground.
 They facilitate all engagement and communication with residents, and they make sure local laws and regulations are followed.
 Those property managers are showing the apartments and executing the business plan that’s in place.